 "With that said, I was also happy to see that this game doesn't lead you by the hand to the same degree that Metroid Fusion did with its 'computer' set-up.
 It's still quite possible to get lost and wonder where you should head next.
 The map might tell you that it's time to approach Kraid's lair, for example, but that doesn't mean you can just take a few passages and find yourself at the encounter; you'll have to locate hidden chutes and such all by yourself."

 Staff review by Jason Venter (February 14, 2004)

-Jason Venter has been playing games for over 25 years, since discovering the Apple IIe version of Mario Bros. in his elementary school days.
-Now he also writes about them, here at HonestGamers and also at other sites that agree to pay him for his words.
+Jason Venter has been playing games for 30 years, since discovering the Apple IIe version of Mario Bros. in his elementary school days.
+Now he writes about them, here at HonestGamers and also at other sites that agree to pay him for his words.

 If you enjoyed this Metroid: Zero Mission review, you're encouraged to discuss it with the author and with other members of the site's community.
 If you don't already have an HonestGamers account, you can sign up for one in a snap.
 Thank you for reading!